 According to United State Department of Agriculture, a bottle of 100 ml unsweetened pineapple juice contains nutrients such as fat (0.08 g), sugar (14.5 g), dietary fibre (0.8 g), protein (0.42 g), and minerals including Calcium (14mg), Copper (0.09 mg), Iron (0.28 mg), Magnesium (14mg), Manganese (1.12 mg), Phosphorus (6 mg), Potassium (122 mg), Sodium (1mg), and Zinc (0.01 mg) [5].
 To work out exactly which element cause T1 and T2 relaxation times change in the patients’ liver requires extensive understanding of magnetic properties of minerals and expertise in nutrition absorption and pharmacodynamics.

-Direct Comparison of Iron Values

-Furthermore, the direct impact of iron in pineapple juice deserves a closer look. cT1, stands for corrected T1, is the biomarker derived from a mathematical equation for iron correction.

-LMS v5’s development of direct reporting iron quantification and subsequent acceptance criteria for measurement’s precision will be valuable for this matter.
-Organising native T1 and T2* relaxation information from the pineapple juice dataset is also essential.

 Impact of Hydration

 The fluctuation of T1 and T2 relaxation times can be due to pure hydration.
 In this case, designing in-vivo experiment with fluids having various viscosity will be essential.